marklearst/variables-contract/docs/contract/anatomy.md

 Rules:

-- UI components should consume semantic aliases.
+- UI components SHOULD consume semantic aliases.
-- Semantic names should describe usage, not hue or numeric scale.
+- Semantic names SHOULD describe usage, not hue or numeric scale.

-## 3. Component tokens
+## 3. Component variables

-Component tokens are component-scoped aliases for fine-grained control.
-They should reference semantic aliases.
+Component variables are component-scoped aliases for fine-grained control.
+They SHOULD reference semantic aliases.

 Examples: